 - 5. Health care-associated CDI episodes among inpatients in acute care facilities (ACFs) are further classified as new cases or relapses based on the time frame of the episodes.
 A relapse may include recurrence of a previous CDI, re-infection with the same strain, or infection with a different strain of C. difficile that occurs between two and eight weeks after a previous health care-associated CDI episode. - 6.
 CDI episodes among inpatients in acute care facilities that are classified as community-associated include both new cases and relapses. - 7.
+Health authorities have adopted a two-step testing approach for CDI, which includes an initial screening test followed by a confirmatory test, at different times: Fraser Health began in October 2023, Interior Health in February 2022, Island Health in October 2018, Northern Health in November 2023, Providence Health Care in January 2017, Provincial Health Services Authority in December 2023, and Vancouver Coastal Health in June 2023.
+This two-step testing method may lead to higher reported CDI cases due to its increased sensitivity. - 8.
 A new MRSA case is defined as a colonization or infection identified for the first time in an inpatient in an acute care facility.
-MRSA infections identified in inpatients with previous MRSA colonization are not included. - 8.
-CPO infections and colonizations are reportable to public health in B.C.
+MRSA infections identified in inpatients with previous MRSA colonization are not included.

+- 9. CPO infections and colonizations are reportable to public health in B.C.
 All CPO-suspect isolates are required to be sent to BC Centre for Disease Control Public Health Laboratory (PHL) for molecular testing and genotyping.
-CPO testing results are then obtained from the PHL's laboratory information system. - 9.
+CPO testing results are then obtained from the PHL's laboratory information system. - 10.
 A new CPO case is defined as a carbapenemase gene that was identified for the first time from a given patient in the province.
-Different genes identified from the same patient are considered different cases.

-- 10. Surveillance forms are required to be completed for new CPO cases (colonizations and infections) identified in both acute and community care settings and submitted to PICNet by health authorities or health care providers in community care settings, such as outpatient clinics, emergency departments, long-term care or assisted living facilities and community clinics.
+Different genes identified from the same patient are considered different cases. - 11.
+Surveillance forms are required to be completed for new CPO cases (colonizations and infections) identified in both acute and community care settings and submitted to PICNet by health authorities or health care providers in community care settings, such as outpatient clinics, emergency departments, long-term care or assisted living facilities and community clinics.
 Surveillance information is not available for a minority of CPO cases due to administrative challenges.
-Exposure information is reported only for the cases where surveillance information is available. - 11.
-New CPO cases are reported based on where they were identified and reported, i.e. acute care facility in a health authority or community care setting. - 12.
+Exposure information is reported only for the cases where surveillance information is available. - 12.
+New CPO cases are reported based on where they were identified and reported, i.e. acute care facility in a health authority or community care setting. - 13.
 Exposure information collected on CPO surveillance forms includes: travel outside Canada, health care encounters outside Canada and within B.C., ongoing CPO transmission investigation in a patient care unit, and contact with a known CPO case or CPO in the environment in the previous twelve months.
-These exposures are not mutually exclusive. - 13.
-Hand cleaning compliance is audited by health authorities.
-The percentage score reports how often, during an audit, health care workers clean their hands before and after contact with a patient or the patient environment, such as changing bed linen, touching a bed rail or clearing a bedside table.
+These exposures are not mutually exclusive.